memph1024/swapdex-documentation/docs/validator-guides/validator.md

     If you want to find your node here you must have changed the name parameter in the previous step (`--name "A Node Name"`)

 !!! success
     Congrats!
-If you checked and found your node on the telemetry page, you successfully set up your server to become a SwapDex Validator!
+If you checked and found your node on the telemetry page, you successfully set up your server to become a SwapDEX Validator!

 ## Part 2 - Assign the node to an account